swcarpentry/git-novice/04-changes.md

     Start notes on Mars as a base
 ~~~

-`git log` lists all revisions  made to a repository in reverse chronological order.
+`git log` lists all commits  made to a repository in reverse chronological order.
-The listing for each revision includes
+The listing for each commit includes
-the revision's full identifier
+the commit's full identifier
 (which starts with the same characters as
 the short identifier printed by the `git commit` command earlier),
-the revision's author,
+the commit's author,
 when it was created,
-and the log message Git was given when the revision was created.
+and the log message Git was given when the commit was created.

 > ## Where Are My Changes? {.callout}
 >